mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

  - Next, estimate the treatment effect and CI....

 Randomization Test?
 Say that we are considering a binary classification problem and have a training set of m 'class-1' samples and n 'class-2' samples.
 A randomization test for `feature selection` looks at each feature individually.
- - A test statistic θ, such as information gain or the normalized difference between the means, is calculated for the feature.
+ - A test statistic θ, such as information gain or the **`normalized difference between the means`**, is calculated for the feature.
  - The data for the feature is then randomly permuted and partitioned into two sets, one of size m and one of size n.
  - The test statistic θ is then calculated again based on this new partition.

 Depending on the computational complexity of the problem, this is then repeated over all possible partitions of the feature into two sets of order m and n, or a random subset of these.

+[Note] Random forests for `feature selection` usually uses the permutation approach: in order to compute the importance of a feature, it compare the decrease in accuracy after permutation.
+If you just delete that feature you are a bit less confident in comparing the resulting accuracy, the difference in RF accuracy might be higher because it takes into account that you helped the RF in decreasing its bias.

 > ### Assuming it to be a binary classification problem, t-Statistics(comparing the "Group Means") helps us to evaluate that whether the values of a particular target variable for class(A=0) is significantly different from values of same target variable for class(A=1).
 If this holds, then the feature can helps us to better differentiate our data.